“Our greatest weakness lies in giving up. The most certain way to succeed is always to try just one more time.” – Thomas A. Edison

 Keep tracking!
 Despite the privacy you still need to monitor them.
 From my own experiences, mothers tend to spend more time with kids that memorise.
 She tends to do the listening, she even reads or studies at the same time or will memorise with them.
-This creates an extra motivation for the children whilst at the same time allows you monitor things.
+This creates extra motivation for the children whilst at the same time allowing you to monitor things.

 Don’t just monitor, supervise: The benefit of keeping tabs on them is that you can see how they are memorising, how efficient they are, how focused is he or she?
 For example, if you gave them an hour but they were productive for only in 20-30 mins, you know now that they need to make use of the other 30 mins in a different way.